-1. Purchase contractor’s bags.
-There’s nothing more frustrating than using flimsy garbage bags that rip or tear as you’re trying to fill them with construction debris.
-Contractor’s bags are large, durable bags that can make your cleanup much simpler and more efficient.
+Nothing is more frustrating than using flimsy garbage bags that rip or tear as you try to fill them with construction debris.
+Contractor’s bags are large, durable bags that make your cleanup simpler and more efficient.
 They also travel well if you have access to a community-based disposal yard.
 Sizes range from 39 to 60 gallons.

-2. Vacuum your furniture.
 Even if you’ve had your furniture covered during the project, it’s still a good idea to vacuum it.
-What I learned after my project is that dust can collect just about anywhere, even locations that’ve been covered up.
+After my project, I learned that dust can collect just about anywhere, even in locations that have been covered up.

-3. Clean heating and cooling vents and grates.
-Because heating and cooling systems must run during a project, dust can get into ducts and furnaces.
-Don’t forget to wipe down your vents; especially the air intake vents.
+Dust can enter ducts and furnaces because heating and cooling systems must run during a project.
+Don’t forget to wipe down your vents, especially the air intake vents.
 This will help reduce the amount of dust that gets constantly blown around your home.

 Even though our personal items are behind closed doors, dust can find a way in.
 Wipe down the inside and outside of your cabinets to remove debris.
-It’s also a good idea to wash dishes, silverware, and other items if you notice dust buildup.
+If you notice dust buildup, washing dishes, silverware, and other items is also a good idea.

-5. Wipe down your walls.
 Wiping down walls is often something that gets overlooked.
 Different paint colors can do a great job concealing dirt and debris.
-If your walls are newly painted, wipe them down with a dry rag or vacuum them with a soft bristled attachment.
+If your walls are newly painted, wipe them down with a dry rag or vacuum them with a soft-bristled attachment.
 Otherwise, a damp rag can be used.
-I used a damp rag on my walls and was surprised to see how dirty the water was when I was done.
+When I was done, I used a damp rag on my walls and was surprised to see how dirty the water was.
 For hard-to-reach areas, a feather duster on an extendable pole works well.

 Dust can rest on light bulbs, ceiling fans, and home decorations.
 As time permits, gently wipe down these items with a damp rag or a microfiber cloth.
 If you forget about the ceiling fan, you may have a dust storm in your home the first time you turn it on.

-If cleaning your home is simply too difficult, consider contacting a cleaning company in your area.
+If cleaning your home is too difficult, consider contacting a cleaning company in your area.
 Ask your friends, co-workers, or family members for referrals.
-Or check with the Better Business Bureau to see how a company is performing in your area.
+Or check with the Better Business Bureau to see how a company performs in your area.

-Do you have any tips or ideas you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.